Call Us

 Codeine addiction treatment

-Struggling with codeine addiction can be overwhelming, but seeking help is the first step toward recovery.
+Struggling with codeine addiction can be overwhelming, but seeking help is the first step towards recovery.

-Take control of your life today by starting Priory’s personalised codeine addiction treatment programme.
+Take control of your life today by starting one of Priory’s personalised codeine addiction treatment programmes.

 Concerns about a possible addiction to codeine might bring up fear, anxiety or confusion, whether you’re worried about yourself or a loved one.
 While codeine addiction can be overwhelming, help is available.

-Codeine is a prescription painkiller that is addictive and can lead to abuse or addiction.
-This guide will help you to understand the signs and symptoms of codeine addiction, what to expect when withdrawing from codeine and how to find the recovery support you need.
+Codeine is a prescription painkiller that's highly addictive and can lead to abuse or addiction.
+This guide will help you to understand the signs and symptoms of codeine addiction, what to expect when withdrawing from codeine and how to find the support you need.

 Signs and symptoms of codeine addiction